Adversarial Distortion Learning for Medical Image Denoising: Experimental Results

 \section{Experimental Results}

 \textbf{Datasets}: We used five biomedical imaging datasets from different modalities (3D brain and knee MRI), EM, X-ray, and dermatoscopy to evaluate our model.
-The datasets are summarized below and an example image from each dataset is shown in Fig.~\ref{fig:datasets}.
-Note that our method was trained on data fully independent (ImageNet for 2D and IXI for 3D) on these five test datasets and the training set was used for training of the competing deep learning techniques.
+The datasets are summarized below and an example image from each dataset is shown in Figure~\ref{fig:datasets}.
+Note that our method was trained on data (ImageNet for 2D and IXI for 3D) fully independent of these five test datasets.
+The training set was used for training the competing deep learning techniques.